Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 Today you will travel to the Bahamas!
 To be exact, you will travel to Freeport, the largest city on the island of Grand Bahama.
 A trip here always has a transfer.
 Often you will travel via the US or via Nassau, the capital of the Bahamas.
 Total travel time is 13 to 17 hours.

 Upon arrival at the airport in Freeport, you will be taken to the port.
-The drive is about 45 minutes.
-The crew is already waiting for you to help you install your diving equipment and show you the cabin for the coming week.
+The drive is about 20 minutes.
+The crew is already waiting for you to help you set up your dive equipment and point out the cabin for the coming week.
 In the evening there is dinner on the boat.

-The boat leaves at 6 pm and boarding starts at 4 pm.
-When booking the flight, we of course take this into account as much as possible, but should the times not be convenient, it is nicer to spend a night in a hotel near the port.
+The boat leaves at 6 p.m. and boarding begins from 4 p.m.
+When booking the flight, we of course take this into account as much as possible, but should the times not work out, it is nicer to spend a night in a hotel near the port.
 We also arrange this for you – with all necessary transfers.

 Every day of this trip is dedicated to diving, of course.
 Over the next few days you will make up to 4 dives a day, all from the boat.
 There are many beautiful dive sites, but the absolute highlight (and the reason many people go to the Bahamas) are tiger sharks!